zph/terraform-provider-mysql/.github/ISSUE_TEMPLATE.md

 You can find the latest version mentioned here: https://registry.terraform.io/providers/petoju/mysql/latest

+### MySQL version and settings
+Provide us with your DB version and non-standard DB settings.
+Did you add or change some `sql_mode` or some other config?
+Mention it.

 ### Terraform Configuration Files
 In the ideal case, provide narrowed-down reproducer of your case.
 This should be a complete module with config connecting to localhost demonstrating the issue.